gkesaev/blues-machine/notes/notes.md

-Code samples are subject to copyright by Serge Krul, please get permission prior to any use or distribution.
+Code samples and screenshots are subject to copyright by Serge Krul, please get permission prior to any use or distribution.
 # Lesson 1
 [Course Overview](https://docs.google.com/presentation/d/1ECAbfpReLg_TPvc1CTlVv4Lk_TKhwGDRo8ZdzEalixA/edit)